Fahad Al Enezi: Other league

-In the 2011–12 season Al Enezi joined Al-Ittihad on loan from Kazma.
+In the 2011–12 season, Al Enezi joined Al-Ittihad on loan from Kazma.
 His spell at Al-Ittihad was short and without success due to injuries and financial problems with the club.

 Style of play

-AL enzi was nicknamed as the arabian Ronaldinho or kuwaiti Ronaldinho for his flair Al Enezi is a pacy player who tends to cause problems for defending opposition on the left wing with his combination of skill, determination and speed.
+Al Enezi was nicknamed the "Arabian Ronaldinho" or "Kuwaiti Ronaldinho" for his flair.
+Al Enezi is a pacy player who tends to cause problems for defending opposition on the left wing with his combination of skill, determination and speed.
 He is renowned for his trait of running box-to-box and the ability to slot-in dangerous shots and crosses from outside the thirty-yard box.
 In light of his developing career, Al Enezi has come to be recognized as the 'fastest player in Asia'.

 Personal life

 Al Enezi is Bedoon.
 He obtained Kuwaiti citizenship in 2016 after the Council of Ministers approved his naturalization under the item of great services.
 On 17 May 2025, his citizenship was revoked.